dogmatiq/harpy/README.md

 Harpy is a toolkit for writing [JSON-RPC v2.0](https://www.jsonrpc.org/specification) servers with Go.

+## Example

+The [included example](example_test.go) demonstrates how to implement a very simple in-memory key/value store with a JSON-RPC API.

 ## Transports

 Harpy provides an [HTTP transport](https://pkg.go.dev/github.com/dogmatiq/harpy@main/transport/httptransport) out of the box, however JSON-RPC 2.0 is a transport-agnostic protocol and as such Harpy's API attempts to make it easy to implement other transports.

-## Example Server

-The [included example](example_test.go) demonstrates how to implement a very simple in-memory key/value store with a JSON-RPC API.